This Week in Petroleum History: June 8 – 14

 November 18, 1847 – Manufactured Gas illuminates U.S. Capitol –

-Lamps fueled by “coal gas” began replacing kerosene and whale oil lamps in the U.S. Capitol.
+Lamps fueled by “coal gas” began replacing whale oil lamps in the U.S. Capitol.
 Manufactured gas distilled beneath the Capitol flowed through newly installed pipes into light fixtures, including chandeliers in both House chambers.
 James Crutchett had invented the lighting system and convinced Congress to appropriate $17,500 to fund his plan, which included a lantern atop the dome.

 Illustration of manufactured gas lantern atop the U.S. Capitol installed in 1847, and removed a year later.

-A mast with gas lantern was erected on the U.S. Capitol dome in 1847.
-By 1865, the rotunda interior used 1,083 gas jets.
+A mast with a gas lantern was erected on the U.S. Capitol dome in 1847.
+The rotunda interior used 1,083 gas jets by 1865.
 Incandescent lighting began in 1885.
 Image courtesy Architect of the Capitol.

-Onlookers witnessed, “one of the most splendid and beautiful spectacles we ever beheld,” according to David Rotenstein in History Sidebar.
+Onlookers witnessed “one of the most splendid and beautiful spectacles we ever beheld,” according to David Rotenstein in History Sidebar.
 Crutchett built a gas plant in the Capitol’s northwest quadrant, placing lighting fixtures throughout the building.

 Although the dome’s 80-foot mast and lantern would be removed within a year, a citywide manufactured gas system followed — similar to ones established in Philadelphia and Baltimore (see Illuminating Gaslight).